+(v) Provision for the in service issues of commercial aircraft jet engines

+A provision for the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP).

+(vi) Provision for sales promotion expenses

+A provision is recorded for sales rebates, etc. that are anticipated to be disbursed for the next consolidated fiscal year based on past experience or on estimations of individual cases, concerning dealer inventories at the end of the consolidated fiscal year under review.

-- (v) Provision related to in-service issues regarding commercial aircraft jet engines A provision for the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - (4) Method of accounting treatment for retirement benefits - (i) Method of allocation of expected retirement benefit payments In calculation of retirement benefit obligations, the method of attributing the projected benefits to periods until the end of the current consolidated fiscal year is based on the benefit formula basis. - (ii) Method of amortization of actuarial gains or losses and prior service cost Prior service cost will be recognized as expenses mainly by amortizing the amount by the straight-line method over a certain period of time (mainly 10 years) which is shorter than the employees' average remaining service period.
-Actuarial differences are amortized from the year following the year in which the differences are recognized using the straight-line method over the average remaining years of service of the employees (mainly 10 years). - (iii) Method of accounting treatment for unrecognized actuarial gains and losses, and unrecognized past service costs
+- (4) Method of accounting treatment for retirement benefits - (i) Allocation of expected retirement benefit payments

+In calculation of retirement benefit obligations, the benefit formula basis is used to allocate expected retirement benefit payments to the period as of the end of the consolidated fiscal year.

+- (ii) Method of accounting treatment for actuarial differences and prior service cost

+The prior service cost is amortized using the straight-line method over certain years (mainly 10 years) within the average remaining service period of the employees when the costs incurred in each year. - Actuarial differences are amortized from the year following the year in which the differences are recognized using the straight-line method over the average remaining years of service of the employees (mainly 10 years). - (iii) Method of accounting treatment for unrecognized actuarial gains and losses, and unrecognized past service costs